adrenth/redirect/README.md

 ## Contribution

 If you like to contribute to this plugin feel free to create a Pull Request.
 But you can also contact me.
 My contact details can be found in the source code of this project.

+## Questions?
+Need help?

+If you have any question about how to use this plugin, please don't hesitate to contact me.
+I'm happy to help you.

+You can also create an issue on the [GitHub](https://github.com/adrenth/redirect) page of this plugin.

+Kind regards,

+Alwin Drenth -- *Author of the Redirect plugin*